AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 ### Predator protection of kills

-Predators may guard their kills against scavengers and colonists.
+Predators may guard their kills against scavengers, colonists and mechanoids within a configurable **Prey protection range**.

 **Configurable settings**

 * **Prey protection range**
 * **Enable predator defending their kills**
-* **Protection trigger size difference threshold**
+* **Protection trigger size difference threshold** — prevents large predators from attacking minor scavengers unnecessarily.
+* **Enable predators defending prey from humans and mechanoids** — toggle predator defense against colonists and mechanoids.
+* **Min CombatPower to defend prey from humans and mechanoids** — a Combat Power threshold: only predators with Combat Power equal to or above this value will actively defend kills from humans/mechanoids.
+This prevents small predators from needlessly attacking well-armed raiders or mechanoids.

+**Behavior notes:**

-A protection trigger threshold prevents large predators from attacking minor scavengers unnecessarily.
+* Protection logic still respects the protection-trigger size-difference threshold so very large predators won't attack small scavengers unnecessarily.
+* Predators that meet the Min CombatPower threshold and are defending a kill will not flee from approaching humans/mechanoids — they will attempt to guard the prey instead.
+* These defense behaviors can be disabled independently of other predator behaviors to improve compatibility with large mod lists.

 ---